 APAV also runs a project called

-Project LEAD, where the Crime Victim Compensation and Support Authority is involved as one of the partner organisations.
+Project LEAD, where the Swedish Crime Victim Authority is involved as one of the partner organisations.
 Project Lead focuses on how to best inform adolescents about different forms of violence among young people.
 The main objective of Project LEAD is to reduce the sense of insecurity among young people by, for instance, preventing hazardous behaviour.

-In 2009 and 2010, the Crime Victim Compensation and Support Authority was granted funds from the European Commission for a project called
+In 2009 and 2010, the Swedish Crime Victim Authority was granted funds from the European Commission for a project called

 Child victims in the Union – Rights and Empowerment (CURE).
 The project was carried out in cooperation with partners in nine European countries, and focused on the special needs of children in the criminal justice system.
 Its ultimate aim was to provide recommendations for an improved position of child victims in the European Union.
 For more information about CURE, read the project report “Child victims in the Union – Rights and Empowerment”.